Project-X-Mods/coffeelinux/README.md

 2a.
 Coffee wallpapers in default location (might need to be set manually).

+3. Uses nvidia-open driver (not the dkms proprietary older package)(not nouveau either lol)

 3/4.
 Linux Mint Themes, Icons, and Backgrounds installed via yay during os install.

 5. Pamac Graphical Software Manager (Select "1 4" in part 4 when prompted for pamac-aur for full functionality)